Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric integrators

 \subsection{Geometric properties of Gaussian wavepacket dynamics}

 Typically, one first demonstrates a geometric property of an approximation, before analyzing the preservation of this property by a numerical integrator.
 This is how we have treated norm conservation.
-However, sometimes it is easier to go \textquotedblleft the other way.\textquotedblright\ If an integrator is \textquotedblleft consistent\textquotedblright\ (i.e., at least first-order accurate in the time step $\Delta t$) and preserves a given geometric property in both kinetic or potential steps, then considering the limit $\Delta t\rightarrow0$ shows that the exact solution of the nonlinear TDSE has the same geometric property.
-Application of this idea to the time-reversible second-order TVT algorithm proves the time reversibility of the exact solution of the general Gaussian wavepacket dynamics.
-Application of this idea to symplecticity shows that if the potential propagation step with $V_{\text{eff} }$ is symplectic, then so is the exact solution of the Gaussian wavepacket dynamics with this effective potential.
+However, sometimes it is easier to go \textquotedblleft the other way.\textquotedblright\ If an integrator is \textquotedblleft consistent,\textquotedblright\ i.e., at least first-order accurate in the time step $\Delta t$, and preserves a given geometric property during both kinetic or potential propagations, then considering the limit $\Delta t\rightarrow0$ shows that the exact solution of the nonlinear TDSE has the same geometric property.
+Application of this idea to the time-reversible second-order TVT algorithm proves the time reversibility of the general Gaussian wavepacket dynamics.
+Application of this idea to symplecticity shows that if the potential propagation step with $V_{\text{eff}}$ is symplectic, then so is the Gaussian wavepacket dynamics with this effective potential.
+Whereas the symplecticity of the variational and local cubic variational TGWD was demonstrated in Refs.~\onlinecite{Faou_Lubich:2006} and \onlinecite{Ohsawa_Leok:2013}, a detailed analysis of symplecticity of the TGWD with a general effective potential (\ref{eq:V_eff}) will be presented elsewhere, because this analysis relies on nonelementary tools of symplectic geometry.\cite{Vanicek:symplecticity}